murrant/timeseries-php/.junie/guidelines.md

 ### Architecture Overview
 The library follows a layered architecture:

+1. **Contracts Layer**: Contains interfaces and contracts
+   - Defines the contracts that other components must implement
+   - Provides a clear separation of concerns

-1. **Core Layer**: Contains the main interfaces and abstract classes
+2. **Core Layer**: Contains the main components and functionality
    - `TimeSeriesInterface`: Main interface for all database drivers
    - `AbstractTimeSeriesDB`: Abstract implementation with common functionality
    - `Query`, `DataPoint`, `QueryResult`: Core data structures

-2. **Config Layer**: Contains configuration classes
-   - `ConfigInterface`: Interface for all configuration classes
-   - `ConnectionConfig`: Configuration for database connections
-   - `DatabaseConfig`: Configuration for database-specific settings

 3. **Drivers Layer**: Contains specific database driver implementations
    - `InfluxDBDriver`: Driver for InfluxDB
    - `RRDtoolDriver`: Driver for RRDtool
    - `PrometheusDriver`: Driver for Prometheus

+4. **Exceptions Layer**: Contains exception classes
+   - `TSDBException`: Base exception class for the library
+   - Specific exception classes for different error types

+5. **Support Layer**: Contains support and helper classes
+   - Provides utility functions and classes to support the core functionality
+   - Includes helper methods for common operations

+6. **Utils Layer**: Contains utility functions and classes
+   - General-purpose utility functions
+   - Helper classes for common tasks

 ### Adding a New Driver
 To add a new database driver: